-5 Because some large, multi-site employers may have more than one employee who serves as a Commuter Benefits Coordinator (another term often used is "Employee Transportation Coordinator"), the registration process uses the term "Reporting Commuter Benefits Coordinator" to refer to the Commuter Benefits Coordinator who will serve as the primary contact for purposes of registering the various worksites.
+8 Because some large, multi-site employers may have more than one employee who serves as a Commuter Benefits Coordinator (another term often used is "Employee Transportation Coordinator"), the registration process uses the term "Reporting Commuter Benefits Coordinator" to refer to the Commuter Benefits Coordinator who will serve as the primary contact for purposes of registering the various worksites.

-third-party vendor to administer this program.
+Step 4a.
+Make Option 2 available to employees: An employer-paid subsidy can be provided through vouchers, debit/credit cards linked to a commuter account, or directly loaded on to a Clipper® card.
+The employer can administer a transit or vanpool subsidy much the same as the pre-tax benefit in Option 1, by either directly purchasing and providing the voucher or passes to employees, or by using a third-party vendor to administer this program.
 Employers who elect to administer the subsidy on their own should consult IRS guidelines to ensure that they are complying with IRS guidelines and record-keeping requirements.
-For employers administering Option 2 inhouse, typical tasks include:
+For employers administering Option 2 in- house, typical tasks include:

-Taking employee orders, making payroll deductions, distributing the subsidy to employees, answering employee questions about the subsidy
+Taking employee orders, making payroll deductions, distributing the subsidy to employees, answering employee questions about the subsidy.